Silica Dust Health Hazards and Protection

-Provide ample water connection points for wet cleaning techniques in order to make wet hosing accessible in all relevant areas of the plant.
+Provide ample water connection points for wet cleaning techniques in order to make wet hosing accessible in all relevant areas of the workshop.

 WALLS AND FLOORING

-Clean and maintain all drainage systems to ensure effective disposal of contaminated water and prevent blockages.
+Clean and maintain all water filtration and drainage systems to ensure contaminated water is disposed of according to the EPA and council standards.

 DISPOSAL OF DUST AND SLUDGE

-Wet sludge must be kept inside a sealed container for disposal so that it does not dry out and become airborne.
+Wet sludge must be kept inside sealed bags for disposal so that it does not dry out and become airborne.

-Some states may have specific requirements for disposing of construction waste, including dust containing silica.
-Contact your state Department of Environmental Protection or your regional office of the Federal Environmental Protection Agency (EPA) for more information.
+Some states may have specific requirements for disposing of construction or trade waste, including waste containing RCS dust.
+Contact your state Department of Environmental Protection, or your regional office of the Federal Environmental Protection Agency (EPA) or your local waste management provider for more information.

 4.2 Equipment & Housekeeping